 On Macintosh, you have two additional options: Icon and Windows Thumbnail.
-You can check the Icon option to show the image thumbnail in the Open dialog box and Finder (instead of the default Photoshop file icon).
-Although Macintosh can almost always read Windows information, Windows sometimes has trouble with certain Macintosh data specifically, file thumbnails; you can check the Windows Thumbnail option to include a thumbnail that will be visible in the Windows Open dialog box.
+You can check the Icon option to show the image thumbnail in the Open dialog box and to always or never include the file extension in the saved file.
+If the Ask

+Finder (instead of the default Photoshop file icon).
+Although Macintosh can almost always read Windows information, Windows sometimes has trouble with certain Macintosh data - specifically, file thumbnails; you can check the Windows Thumbnail option to include a thumbnail that will be visible in the Windows Open dialog box.